Some interesting facts and anecdotes from the life and career of Michael Hockney .

 The President of Libya

-Michael Hockney is Chief Designer and CEO of Hicon Consulting Corporation HCC, a full service advertising agency based in Canada.
+Michael Hockney is CEO of Hicon Consulting Corporation HCC, a small bespoke media agency based in Canada.

 In 2011 Michael met a number of exiled Libyan nationals who had fled persecution by the Ghadaffi regieme in the 1980's.
 During the course of the rebel uprising in Libya and the ongoing civil war in 2011, Michael was engaged to provide a website for Dr. Al Magariaf to enable him to campaign for foreign support in the United Nations and embassies around the World.
 Dr. Magariaf was the behind-the-scenes political face of the freedom fighters for the engagement of the international community.